vscode-icons/vscode-icons/README.md

 ----
 ## New Year release
-We're happy to annouce that the extension now **provides custom icons and some icon presets** like `Angular2`, `Official JS Logo` and `Official TS Logo`.
+We're happy to annouce that the extension now **provides custom icons and some icon presets** like `Angular2`, `Official JS Logo`, `Official TS Logo` and `Hide Folders`.
 With this release you will be able to completely tune the way the icons look!
 Please, take a look at the corresponding section to know more about how to make this work.

 Besides that, [@JimiC](https;//github.com/JimiC) along with [@ginfuru](https://github.com/ginfuru) are continuing to contribute to the massive `svg` icon conversion and providing new quality icons.